 Colin Irving, Volunteer Navigator

-Irving family’s gift to St. Michael’s in support of patients experiencing disadvantage honours a life of service.
+Irving family’s gift to St. Michael’s in support of patients experiencing disadvantage honours a life of service to Gift honouring a life of service supports patients experiencing disadvantage.

 Walk into the Slaight Family Emergency Department at St. Michael’s Hospital, and there was Colin Irving, in the main waiting room, greeting patients as they came in – their first point of contact.